 Sounds like every project I’ve worked on.

-Part of the reason diverse teams have an edge is that people tend to work a little harder when they knowing that team members will be coming at the problem from different perspectives.
+Part of the reason diverse teams have an edge is that people tend to work a little harder when they know that team members will be coming at the problem from different perspectives.
 They understand that they’ll need to bring their “A game” and present their perspective as persuasively as possible.

 Diverse teams are less likely to degenerate into an innovation-killing echo chamber.
 “If you’re going into a conversation where you know what people think about the given topic, you can easily dodge things you don’t want to talk about and concentrate on areas of mutual interest,” Kate explains.
 Conversely, in a more diverse team, people go in prepared to develop and defend their ideas with more passion because they know their ideas will be judged against a wide range of solutions.
 As Kate points out,